Learning From Past Societies

 The sustainability lessons are there, if only we can find them

-This 20 page paper takes a hard look at these two books.
-Here is the abstract:
+This 20 page paper takes a hard look at these two books by zeroing in on their premises.
+Here is the first paragraph of the abstract:

 Recent books like Treading Lightly and Collapse have made serious efforts to learn sustainability lessons from past societies, notably the Australian Aborigines and Easter Island Polynesians.
 The premise is that there is much to learn from the few successes of past societies that were sustainable, and from the many failures of those that were not.